DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 ### Adding a note about why the course or offer has been changed

-We could consider allowing users to add a note at the end of the journey.
-This would help them to keep track of why they made a change and might mean that they do not need to keep notes outside of the service.
+We could consider allowing users to add a note at the end of the change course flow.

+This would help them to keep track of why they made a change and might mean that they do not need to keep notes outside the service.

 ### Allowing users to change to a course which is ratified by a different accredited body